Stroke - Topic Overview

 medicines to control conditions that put you at risk for stroke, such as high

-blood pressure, high cholesterol, and diabetes.
+blood pressure or atrial fibrillation.
 Some people need to have a

 surgery to remove